 In none of these 3 cases was a dolphin-safe certificate issued of which the Secretariat has a copy.
-These cases were included in Documents TT-32-04, TT-33-04, TT-34-04, TT-35-04, TT-36-05, TT-37-04, TT-38-04, TT-39-04 and TT-40-04, and at the time of publication of this document, the Secretariat has not received any further information from the national authority of Costa Rica which sent the presumably altered copy.
+These cases were included in Documents TT-32-04, TT-33-04, TT-35-04, TT-35-04, TT-36-05, TT-37-04, TT-38-04, TT-39-04, TT-40-04 and TT-41-01, and at the time of publication of this document, the Secretariat has not received any further information from the national authority of Costa Rica which sent the presumably altered copy.
+During the 41st meeting of the Working Group, several delegations expressed that these cases have been discussed at great length; they also expressed concern over the amount of time invested in solving them and the progress made.
+The Chair of the meeting said that it is not advisable to keep investigations open indefinitely, so scenarios should be developed in order to decide how to handle them in the future and not keep them open forever.